Superliner trains: Layout, routes and things to know

 Superliner trains are composed of “Superliner” rail cars — a specific model that has two levels.
-There are Superliner coach cars, sleeper cars, lounge cars and dining cars (to name a few) that can be combined in different ways depending on the needs of the Amtrak route.
+There are Superliner coach cars, sleeper cars, sightseer lounge cars, and dining cars (to name a few) that can be combined in different ways depending on the needs of the Amtrak route.
 For example, sleeper and dining cars are added to overnight trains, but typically aren’t on trains that travel shorter distances.

 In addition to the Superliner, Amtrak also uses Viewliner, Surfliner, Acela and Amfleet rail cars.
 Surfliners are based on the Superliners and also have two levels, but are designed for more frequent stops and are only used in California.

-Routes
+Superliner Routes

 Coach Car Layout